 HTTP StatusCode=0 is associated with incomplete capture of a hit or page and often with a labeling of the hit as "request canceled" (

 Request cancellation as interpreted by the passive capture software can occur in a number of ways:

 - The visitor clicked the Back button or clicked a visible link before a page finished rendering.

-- The visitor could explicitly click the Stop button in the browser
+- The visitor could explicitly click the Stop button in the browser or press the